Mario Zippermayr

 Mario Zippermayr (25 April 1899 – 13 January 1979) was an Austrian physicist and Nazi.
-He is considered the inventor of the aerosol or vacuum bomb.
+He is considered the inventor of the thermobaric bomb.

 Biography

 Mario Zippermayr was born in Milan, northern Italy, to Austrian parents.
 He studied in Freiburg and Karlsruhe.
 In 1927 he earned his doctorate in engineering and in 1938 his habilitation in physics.
 From 1933 he was a member of the Austrian Nazi Party and from 1938 a member of the SD.

 Probably starting from 1942, he began setting up a research institute with about 35 employees in Vienna and Lofer (Salzburg).

 The main developments in this laboratory were the air torpedo L 40, which could be dropped from any height and speed up to 700 km/h, the Dornier Do 335 high-speed aircraft and the Hexenkessel (Witch's Cauldron) project, which aimed to develop a highly effective detonation charge for use in a warhead of a surface-to-air missile.